Find Grad Schools

 7 Yearly Graduations

 Florida International University comes in at #10 on our list of the most popular colleges offering doctor's degrees in romance languages.
 Each year, around 58,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $4,721 per year, while in-state graduate students, on average, pay $8,912 per year.
-For the 2020-2021 academic year, 7 doctor's degrees were handed out to romance languages majors at FIU.
-About 71% of this group were women, and 57% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $4,721 per year, while in-state graduate students, on average, pay $9,119 per year.
+During the most recent year for which we have data, 7 people received their doctor's degree in romance languages from FIU.
+About 50% of this group were women, and 100% were students from an underrepresented racial-ethnic group.

 #10